vivaserver/php-nic_ar/README.markdown

     require 'vendor/autoload.php';
     $client = new NicAr\Client;

-The NicAr\Client supports lookups for domain names, domain transactions, entities, people and name servers.
+The NicAr\Client class constructor has two initialization options, *both optional*:

+1. The first is a string that can be set to an API token to by-pass the CAPTCHA challenge that the NIC.ar website sometimes requests you to solve before answering your domain lookup.
+Please refer to the nic!alert API [official documentation](http://api.nicalert.me/docs) for more details.

+        $client = new NicAr\Client("234d3cdf979e04db3d709ed8");

-The NicAr\Client class constructor supports one boolean option for setting the responses to objects or associative arrays formats.
-By default the responses will be returned with an object format; to set it to an associative array format, instantiate the class with a TRUE argument:
+2. The second is a boolean option for setting the responses to objects or associative arrays formats.
+By default the responses will be returned in an object format, just like the [json_decode](http://php.net/json_decode) function would.
+To set it to an associative array format, pass the TRUE argument:

-    $client = new NicAr\Client(TRUE);
+        $client = new NicAr\Client(NULL, TRUE);

 All the following usage examples will consider responses with an associative array format.

 ### Domain lookups

+The NicAr\Client supports lookups for domain names.
 First, find out what kind of domain names you are allowed to lookup.

     $domains = $client->whois();